joshbegley/nyt-latest/previous.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2024/06/19/crosswords/spelling-bee-forum.html

-**French court rules that Israeli companies cannot be banned from a weapons show, and other news.**\
+**A French court says a weapons show can’t bar Israeli companies, and other news.**\